Sai25403/rag-retrieval-only-system/README.md

 The system begins by loading the input PDF document from the local directory using LangChain’s PyPDFLoader.
 Each page of the PDF is converted into a structured Document object that contains:

--Page content (text)
+- Page content (text)

--Metadata such as page number and source file name
+- Metadata such as page number and source file name

 This structured format allows downstream processing while preserving document traceability.